1. Accelerated Mobile Pages (AMP)

 10. Cloud Servicing

-Due to several benefits and promising services offered by cloud services, it will continue to grow in the coming year 2018 and definitely a future cool thing.
-See some of the cool things to expect from cloud services in 2018 here.
+Due to several benefits and promising services offered by cloud services, it will continue to grow in the upcoming coming and definitely a future cool thing.
+See some of the cool things to expect from cloud services.